-brink theatre residency, free-range residency, spotlight residency, brand x residency
+brink theatre residency, free-range residency, spotlight residency, brand x residency, theatre residency, dance residency

 Breakout Residencies 2022: Announcing the successful recipients